anonyknight/anonyknight.github.io/docs/techs/System Design/basics/CAP.md

 VoIP, video chat, realtime
 Memcached

-## Eventual Consistency - Data is replicated asynchronously.
+## Eventual Consistency - Data is replicated asynchronously

 Highly available systems.
 After a W, R will eventually see it.
 Email or DNS.

-## Strong consistency - transaction based systems.
+## Strong consistency - transaction based systems

 After W, R will see it.